Returning to the US and Berry College

 - entering the annual "What is Culture?" photo contest.

-- attending First Year Seminar classes
+- talking to First Year Seminar classes

 - participating in International Education Week activities